William758/DiluvianArtifact/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v1.0.4 - Diluvian now has a difficulty multiplier and stops monsters from being stunned from heavy hits.
+Damage from Artifact of Instability effects now scale with the current difficulty instead of the difficulty at the start of the stage.
+Added extra effects to Artifact of Instability.

 v1.0.3 - Config to disable or set always active.